microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationMe.md

               - `[TimeZone <IMicrosoftGraphTimeZoneBase>]`: timeZoneBase
                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
                 - `[Name <String>]`: The name of a time zone.
 It can be a standard time zone name such as 'Hawaii-Aleutian Standard Time', or 'Customized Time Zone' for a custom time zone.
-          - `[ManagedAppRegistrations <IMicrosoftGraphManagedAppRegistration[]>]`: Zero or more managed app registrations that belong to the user.
+          - `[ManagedAppRegistrations <IMicrosoftGraphManagedAppRegistration1[]>]`: Zero or more managed app registrations that belong to the user.
             - `[Id <String>]`: Read-only.
             - `[AppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
               - `[(Any) <Object>]`: This indicates any property can be added to this object.